chocolateboy/ipc-event-emitter/README.md

 [`child_process.send`](https://nodejs.org/api/child_process.html#child_process_child_send_message_sendhandle_callback)
 method to pass values back and forth between parent and child processes.

-Instead, values are transparently passed between processes with the standard `emit` method.
+Instead, values are passed between processes with the standard `emit` method.
 Exposing inter-process communication through the standard EventEmitter API makes it easy to pass the wrapper to code which expects a standard EventEmitter e.g. an event logging library such as [emit-logger](https://www.npmjs.com/package/emit-logger) works as expected.

-In addition, this module extends the EventEmitter API to include support for "sticky" events i.e. events that can be subscribed to *after* they've fired.
-This ensures events are safely delivered regardless of when listeners are registered, and eliminates a common source of buggy and unpredictable behaviour when co-ordinating communicating processes.
+In addition, this module extends the EventEmitter API to include support for states i.e.
+"sticky" events that can be subscribed to *after* they've fired.
+This ensures events are safely delivered regardless of when listeners are registered, and eliminates a common source of buggy and unpredictable behaviour when coordinating communicating processes.

 ## EXPORTS